Corokia: Planting and Care

 Maintenance, pruning and care

-Add compost or well-rotted manure by lightly working it into the base in autumn to encourage growth.
+Add compost or well-rotted manure by lightly scratching it into the base in autumn to encourage growth.
 For potted plants, fertilise with organic or slow-release fertiliser in autumn.
 Repot or top-dress every 2 or 3 years.

-How to prune Corokia?
+How to prune the Corokia?

-Propagation by cuttings
+Propagation by Cuttings

-Semi-ripe cuttings are taken in July-August.
+Semi-hardwood cuttings are best taken in July-August.

 - Take semi-ripe stems, 10 to 15 cm long